Audio Tour -- listen to or download an interpretive tour of McCarthy Road.

 This is an extended guide to the McCarthy Road that includes sites of interest, historical information, and geology.

 Narrow and winding, the road still reflects its railway origins.
 In places, remnants of railroad ties may surface along with the occasional spike, creating unexpected hazards.
 Although traffic and weather often result in ruts and washboarded surfaces, under normal summer conditions most passenger vehicles can make the trip.
-The road ends at the Kennicott River, a half-mile short of McCarthy and five miles short of historic Kennecott.
+Vehicle parking is at the Kennicott River Bridge, 1/2 mile east to McCarthy town and 5 miles to Kennecott.

 Begins at mile 33 Edgerton Highway, in Chitina, AK.